macoto00/Frontend-Developer-Code-Lessons/Interview Practise/README.md

 Do you have interest in ... ?

+Tell us what you have learned recently?

+Tell us about your last project?

 | Some interviews are mostly theoretical
 | Some interviews are mostly practical
 | Some interviews are combinations of both